jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## github.dev is not supported

-LaTeX Workshop does not support [github.dev](https://github.com/github/dev).
+LaTeX Workshop does not support [github.dev](https://github.com/github/dev) and [vscode.dev](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev).

 ## VSCodium is not officially supported